squeaky-pl/pystacia/doc/source/image.rst

 -------------

 Another way to paint over whole image is using :meth:`pystacia.image.Image.set_color`.
-Unlinke :meth:`pystacia.image.fill` it always discards backgorund information replacing pixels.
+Unlike :meth:`pystacia.image.fill` it always discards background information replacing pixels.
 You can use alpha component of color to gain translucency.

 >>> image.set_color(color.from_string('red'))